 Motioncan’s second entry on this list is eye-poppingly beautiful.
 Typography features a whole grab basket of stunning templates in which to insert your text and have it be the star of your video.
 With vivid pinks, royal blues, and a great variety of modern design options, this pack should have at least one thing you can use, if not more.

-As we look forward to 2018, these items are setting the tone as to what we can expect.
+As we head into the future, these items are setting the tone as to what we can expect.
 Eye-catching animation, eye-popping color, and lots more text.
 So, buckle up, because this is only the beginning.